Difference between fluoxetine and duloxetine

 • Liver damage

-See also Duloxetine hcl bcs classification
+See also Duloxetine pelvic pain

 It is important to consult with a healthcare provider before starting any medication to discuss potential side effects and determine the best treatment option for your individual needs.